British economy rockets further as BoE eyes housing market

 Outgoing BoE chief economist Spencer Dale said on Wednesday policymakers "should be nervous" about the pace of recovery even if the market is not showing signs of being in a price bubble.

-Nationwide, Britain's biggest customer-owned lender, said the price of an average British house rose 1.2 percent last month alone, to 183,577 pounds ($310,000), and reported the biggest annual increase since June 2007.
+Nationwide, Britain's biggest customer-owned lender, said the price of an average British house rose 1.2 percent last month alone, to 183,577 pounds, and reported the biggest annual increase since June 2007.

 Speaking at a Reuters summit this week, Nationwide's chief executive Graham Beale said it was starting to look like there is "quite a lot of heat in the marketplace", although he added it was important to isolate London and the south-east.